The Language Center offers different types of courses, see here

 In addition, the virtual workspace (PlurieL), allows you to access online comments about your Learning journal, in which you record your progress.

-registering online: choose a slot (one supervised by a teacher of the language you are studying, or. if this is not possible, a teacher of another language.
+by registering online: choose a slot (one supervised by a teacher of the language you are studying or, if this is not possible, a teacher of another language.
 The teacher will offer help, advice and feedback.
-Registration will also guarantee you a seat in the EMA;
+Registration will also guarantee you access

-or via free access whereby you choose a slot in the free-access timetable (see the Language Centre home-page for details) and work for as long as you wish.
+- On-site (ANT-1060): choose a slot in the free-access timetable (see the Language Centre home-page for details) and work for as long as you wish.
 These sections are not supervised by a language teacher.
-(See also the information under Independent Learning.)

 In order to make your language learning as effective as possible and make real progress, you must also work on your own (outside of the classroom and the EMA).